addy-dclxvi/tint2-theme-collections/README.md

 - xfwm tint2 is designed for 4 workspaces & 1366 px width

+- tiling tint2 is designed for 8 workspaces & 1366 px width, I'mm it for herbstluftwm

 - I don't know about code, most of these are built using tint2conf GUI.
 So these tint2 config files are very dirty, with so many useless code

 ## Credits